hat-open/hat-gui/docs/server.rst

 with currently active Event Server.
 If connection to Monitor Server could not be established or is closed, GUI terminates its process execution.

+GUI Server can also run independently of Monitor Server.
+In this case, GUI Server connects to predefined Event Server address.
+If this connection could not be established or is broken, GUI Server terminates it's process execution.

 Adapters
 --------